build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 Customization is about how to interact with the pre-trained LLM models so to fit your specific need.

-There are many on-going research, and here to share with you some popular techniques.
-Hopefully this could give you some guidance and tips as you starting the journey.
+There is much ongoing research, and I'm here to share with you some popular techniques.
+Hopefully, this can provide some guidance and tips as you start your journey.

 ![customization options](images/GenAI_Customization.png)